- 7 to 8 pounds fresh or frozen chicken wingettes, thawed

 - 1/2 teaspoon onion powder

-- Preheat oven to 350°.
-Place the chicken wings in two greased 15x10x1-in. baking pans.
+- Place the chicken wings in two greased 15-in. x 10-in. x 1-in. baking pans.
 In a large bowl, combine the remaining ingredients.
 Pour over wings.

 "Made these 4 times this summer on grill using a "throw away" aluminum lasagna pan.
 Stir every 15 minutes for first 45 and then char on grill for a few minutes during last 15.
 Put them back in pan, cover with foil and they are ready to go.
 Also added a teaspoon of cumin.
 Perfect for a family outing."